MicroEJ/docs/Tutorials/gettingstarted/Step05.rst

        EditableStyle style = css.getSelectorStyle(new ClassSelector(BUTTON));

--  Finally, lets add an Image Background to this Button
+-  Finally, lets add an Image Background to this Button:

    .. code:: java

-       style.setBackground(new ImageBackground(Image.getImage("/images/mj.png")));
+       style.setBackground(new ImageBackground(Image.getImage("/images/microej_logo.png")));

-   And the result should be as follows
+   And the result should be as follows:

    .. code:: java